 Conclusion

-There’s little doubt in my mind that most photographers who process their images will find this a useful plugin.
+There’s little doubt in my mind that most photographers who process their images will find this a helpful plugin.
 Perhaps more as a part of your Lightroom, Photoshop, or Affinity workflow than alone (though standalone users can develop good workflows by combining the other Nik Collection plugins)